saroun/simres/INSTALL.md

 - `ant` builder
 - `Java3D` package, see `submodules/simresUI/README.md` for instructions.

 Run `build.bat`.
 This will perform all necessary steps: configure, compile and install SIMRES to ./distr.
 See the content of `build.bat` for the make commands which can also be used to build the core, PGPLOT driver and GUI separately.
-After execution of the script, it should be possible to run SIMRES by executing `./distr/startGUI_win32.bat`.
+After execution of the script, it should be possible to run SIMRES by executing `.\distr\simres.bat`.
+For running a test in command mode, execute e.g. `.\distr\simres.bat -test 0`.
 For building an installer, see the [last section](#"building-of-binary-distribution-packages") below.

 ### Compile on Linux